aaronamran/IT-Certifications-Study-Notes/oracle/oci-ai-foundations.md

 - Emma works for a media company that produces video content for online platforms.
 She needs to add close captions to their videos for accessibility.
 Which OCI Speech feature should Emma use?
 SRT file support
 - John has successfully trained a ML model using OCI.
 He now needs to deploy it for real-time predictions where it can process user inputs and generate responses.
 Which OCI service should he use for deployment?
 OCI Data Science
 - You are working on a deep learning project to generate music.
 Which type of neural network is best suited for this task?
 RNN
 - What is the primary goal of fine-tuning a LLM?
-To adjust the pretrained model's paramters using a smaller, task-specific dataset, improving its performance on specific tasks
+To adjust the pretrained model's parameters using a smaller, task-specific dataset, improving its performance on specific tasks